subrato29/performace-testing-notes/JMETER.md

 - How to install JMeter in mac.
-	- Install jmeter using the following command
+	- go to 'bin' directory
-		- brew install jmeter
+	- then open it using the below command
-	- then open it using this
+		- sh jmeter.sh

-		- open /usr/local/bin/jmeter
+- Jmeter runs on localhost 8888 portno.